darthwalsh/codecrafters-shell-python/README.md

 ## Bugs
 Grammar has many edge case, see [POSIX Shell Grammar to potential improvement](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_10_02)

+Multiple completions doesn't re-print hte prompt Completions don't support arguments

+Depends on readline which is not supported on windows.
+Workaround: https://stackoverflow.com/a/51964654/771768

 ## Unsure questions
 How should `type` function:
 - directories -- i.e. `bash: type: /: not found`